Offensive Coordinator/Recruiting Coordinator/Quarterbacks

 Bacoulis resides in Sioux Falls with his wife Ashley and their sons Brayden and Colin.

-Colton Brewer enters his first season as an assistant coach with the Augustana football program in 2016.
-Brewer will coach the wide receivers for the Vikings.
+Sam Lundberg enters his first season as a graduate assistant coach for Augustana football in 2017.
+Lundberg will coach the defensive backs for the Vikings.